bubuntux/nordvpn/README.md

 - `GROUPID` - Set the GID for the vpn.
 - `DEBUG` - Set to 'on' for troubleshooting (User and Pass would be log).
 - `PORTS` - Semicolon delimited list of ports to whitelist for both UDP and TCP.
 For example `- PORTS=9091;9095`
-- `HTTP_PROXY_PORT` - Set a port to enable [Privoxy](https://www.privoxy.org/) on, to allow using the VPN from the browser.
+- `HTTP_PROXY_PORT` - Set a port to enable Privoxy on.
 Disabled by default

 # Supported Architectures